dynasticorpheus/gigasetelements-cli/README.rst

 Been ages since I have coded and python is new for me so in other words be kind :)

-Donate
+Donation Hall of Fame
 ------
-A lot of time & effort goes into making gigasetelements-cli so if you like it you might want to consider buying me a beer :)
+A lot of time & effort goes into making gigasetelements-cli so if you like it you might want to consider buying me a :beer: :)

 .. image:: http://www.paypal.com/en_US/i/btn/x-click-but04.gif
     :target: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=FETZ23LK5UH2J&item_number=gigasetelements%2dcli&currency_code=EUR